maymplin/100-days-of-code/log.md

 **Today's Progress**: Started Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

-### Day 17: February 23, 2022
+### Day 17: February 24, 2022

+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'

+### Day 18: February 25, 2022

+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'

+### Day 19: February 26, 2022

-**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.
+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'